Industry Jargon Explained

-If you haven’t been keeping up on our blogs, a fixed-rate mortgage means that you are guaranteed to stay at the interest rate for longer periods.
+If you haven't been keeping up on our blogs, a fixed-rate mortgage means you are guaranteed to stay at the interest rate for extended periods.

 When a borrower fails to keep up their mortgage payments, the lender, or bank, will often take ownership of that property.